 - The Overseas Students Ombudsman has published a fact sheet regarding international student complaints related to the COVID-19 pandemic.

 - International students may be affected by travel restrictions and exclusion periods due to the COVID-19 outbreak.
-The Department of Education, Skills and Employment (DESE) have released regulatory information relating to obligations to students impacted by travel restrictions, exclusion periods and on-line learning.
+The Department of Education (DE) have released regulatory information relating to obligations to students impacted by travel restrictions, exclusion periods and on-line learning.

 National Code (2018)

 The National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code 2018) is the legislative instrument that supports ESOS.

 - Changes to the National Code commenced on 1 January 2018.